 Piece of life

 This brioche is my entire childhood.
 A recipe from my great grandmother, cooked by my grandmother, then my mother and now me.
-A family recipe that always brings back beautiful memories when I smell its perfume coming from the oven.
+It is a family recipe that always brings back beautiful memories when I smell its perfume coming from the oven.

 About the Alsatian brioche

-This brioche is quite similar to the Kouglof [the most famous Alsatian brioche], filled with raisins soaked in a little rum and orange blossom water [my great grandmother didn’t do that but I wouldn’t be surprised if she put a little mirabelle plum alcohol].
-The brioche is extremely moist, generous and its little sugar/cinnamon crust is completely addictive.
+This brioche is similar to the Kouglof [the most famous Alsatian brioche], filled with raisins soaked in a bit of rum and orange blossom water [my great grandmother didn’t do that, but I wouldn’t be surprised if she put a little mirabelle plum alcohol].
+The brioche is exceptionally moist, generous and its little sugar/cinnamon crust is entirely addictive.

-We traditionally make it in a large rectangular dish but you can shape it however you want.
+We traditionally make it in a large rectangular dish, but you can shape it as you’d like.